 Trauma Therapy in Los Angeles

 Trauma changes how your brain and body respond to the world.
-If you're feeling on edge, disconnected, or like you can't trust yourself or others the way you used to, that's not a sign that something is wrong with you.
-It's a sign that your nervous system learned to protect you, and those protections are still running.
+If you're feeling on edge, disconnected, or like you can't trust yourself or others the way you used to, that's your nervous system still running the protections it learned.

 You might be here because: